+Olympic Oil Industries Limited
-- c.
-The Company has not complied the provisions related with conducting of separate meeting of Independent Director as per schedule IV of Companies Act, 2013. - d.
-The Company has not appointed Chief Financial Officer as per the provisions of Section 203 of the Companies Act, 2013.

-I, further report that

-The Board of Directors of the Company was not duly constituted, the Board has fallen short of one Independent director as mandated in Section 149 of the Companies Act, 2013.
+- a.
+The Company has not complied with the provision of Section 138 of the Companies Act, 2013 with respect to appointment of an Internal Auditor. - b.
+The Audit Committee and Nomination Remuneration and Compensation Committee were not duly constituted in term of the provisions of the Companies Act, 2013. - c.
+The Company has not complied the provisions related to conducting of separate meeting of Independent Director as per schedule IV of Companies Act, 2013. - d.
+The Company has not appointed Chief Financial Officer as per the provisions of Section 203 of the Companies Act, 2013. - e.
+The Company has not filed the return of Deposits for Financial Year ending 2022-23 with the Registrar of Companies. - I, further report that the Board of Directors of the Company was not duly constituted, the Board has fallen short of one Independent director as mandated in Section 149 of the Companies Act, 2013.
 There was no change in the composition of the Board of Directors of the Company during the period under the review.

-Adequate notice is given to all directors to schedule the Board Meetings, agenda and detailed notes on agenda were sent at least 7 days in advance whereas in case of shorter notices prior consent of Board members were taken, and a system exists for seeking and obtaining further informationand clarifications on the agenda items before the meeting and for meaningful participation at the meeting.
+Adequate notice is given to all directors to schedule the Board Meetings, agenda and detailed notes on agenda were sent at least 7 days in advance and a system exists for seeking and obtaining further information and clarifications on the agenda items before the meeting and for meaningful participation at the meeting.

 All decisions at Board Meetings and Committee Meetings are carried out unanimously as recorded in the minutes of the meetings of the Board of Directors or Committees of the Board, as the case may be.